 - Maintaining a healthy diet

-If you have any medical or obstetric complications, such as risk for preterm birth, poorly controlled diabetes, placental problems, or pregnancy-induced high blood pressure, your provider may recommend that you not travel during your pregnancy.
+If you have any medical or obstetric complications, such as the risk for preterm birth, poorly controlled diabetes, placental problems, or pregnancy-induced high blood pressure, your provider may recommend to not travel during your pregnancy.